 Using MADlib for Analytics

+StatefulSet restarts the pod.
+However, the Greenplum master instance remains offline so you can fail over to the standby master instance.
 This topic describes how to configure the MADlib open-source library for scalable in-database analytics in VMware Tanzu Greenplum.

 Unlike with other VMware Tanzu Greenplum distributions, VMware Tanzu Greenplum for Kubernetes automatically installs the MADlib software as part of the Greenplum Docker image.
 For example, after initializing a new Greenplum cluster in Kubernetes, you can see that MADlib is available as an installed Debian Package: